hcomet/cydWeeWX/cydWeeWX/README.md

     #define CYD_WWX_WM_AP_PASSWORD CYD_WWX_WM_AP_NAME
     ```

-  * WOKWi Simulation setup is found [here](../WOKWi/README.md).
+  * A build for WOKWi Simulation maybe enabled using the details found [here](../WOKWi/README.md).
+The default is to disable WOKWi builds since they will not work properly on the physical cydWeeWX.

 ### TSP-eSPI ***User_Setup.h***

 A ***User_Setup.h*** file that matches your CYD must be placed in the Arduino TFT_eSPI library folder.
-The one provided in Brian Lough's github [ESP32-Cheap-Yellow-Display](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display) repository generally works.
-It can be found at [User_Setup.h](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/DisplayConfig/User_Setup.h).
-Read the [CYD Setup](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/SETUP.md) instructions.
+Brian Lough's github [ESP32-Cheap-Yellow-Display](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display) repository provides two basic versions that generally work.
+One is for CYD boards with a single USB port, [User_Setup.h](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/DisplayConfig/User_Setup.h).
+The second is for CYD boards with two USB ports, [User_Setup.h](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/DisplayConfig/CYD2USB/User_Setup.h).
+Also be sure to read the general [CYD Setup](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/SETUP.md) instructions.

-If you are having display issues then you may have the wrong driver defined.
-Classic CYD devices seem to work well with either _ILI9341_DRIVER _ or _ILI9341_2_DRIVER _.
-My CYD had the combination USB2 and USB3 ports and worked well with _ST7789_DRIVER_.

 ### LVGL ***lv_conf.h***

+The LVGL library needs a ***lv_conf.h*** file set up for your device.
+There is one included with the cydWeeWX source code, [lv_conf.h](./lv_conf.h).
+You can leave it in the sketch folder.
+If you already have one in your ***Arduino/libraries*** folder you may need to replace it with the cydWeeWX version of the file.

 ## WeeWX-JSON Extension Installation

+The cydWeeWX device makes queries to your WeeWX server to pick up current weather data for your weather station.
+The WeeWX server needs to be configured to support weewx-json report generation.
+Follow these [instructions](../WeeWX/README.md) to complete the configuration.

 ## Build and Run

-1. After configuring values in the ***cydWeeWXDefines.h***, using the Arduino IDE build and upload the firmware to your ESP32-CYD.
+1. After completing the steps above, use the Arduino IDE to build and upload the firmware to your ESP32-CYD.
 2. Follow the [steps](../README.md/#configuration-portal-steps) to set up your WiFi connection and WeeWX URL.
-3.
+3. Your ESP32-CYD should now be a working cydWeeWX.